muhanadmahmoud23/o-projects-restaurant/README.md

--Assume we have 3 custmor records.
+- Assume we have 3 custmor records.
--Assume we have 5 table records with capacity (2 , 4 , 6 , 7 , 9).
+- Assume we have 5 table records with capacity (2 , 4 , 6 , 7 , 9).
--Assume we have  “ waiter ” Table and this table contains 2 waiter records.
+- Assume we have  “ waiter ” Table and this table contains 2 waiter records.
--Assume we have 4 meals with different prices , different discounts & with daily quantinty (5) and quantity is generated daily to (5).
+- Assume we have 4 meals with different prices , different discounts & with daily quantinty (5) and quantity is generated daily to (5).

 To Run The Restaurant reservation api system :